 IELTS Speaking Part 1 is popularly known as the easiest part of the interview, but unfortunately, this is also an area where many candidates seem to be making a lot of mistakes.
 Although it does not carry as much weighting as Parts 2 and 3, Part 1 is your opportunity to ‘show off’ your ability […]Read more "Don’t do these in IELTS Speaking Part 1!"

 In many course books and study guides, candidates are often taught certain fixed expressions when it comes to describing graphs/table/charts in IELTS Writing Task 1.
 Sometimes they are used correctly and sometimes not.
-It always helps to expose yourself to learning a variety of different structures in English and applying them to your own writing. […]Read more "How to score in IELTS Writing Task 1"
+It always helps to expose yourself to learning a variety of different structures in English and applying them to your own writing. […]Read more "How to score high in IELTS Writing Task 1"

 As many candidates would have already known, IELTS writing papers are assessed against a set of criteria.
 If these criteria are not met, candidates will not be able to obtain a high score, regardless of how good a writer they are.
 Before you submit your papers, you need to make sure that you have provided […]Read more "How to meet the criteria in IELTS Writing"